nus-cs2103/website-base/admin/common-tutorials-fragment.md

 </div>

 * Some questions you can try to answer:
-  1. What does this mean? <pic src="images/interpret-course-cd/extract-interface.png"></pic>
+  1. What does this mean? <pic eager src="images/interpret-course-cd/extract-interface.png"></pic>
-  1. What does this mean? <pic src="images/interpret-course-cd/extract-inheritance.png"></pic>
+  1. What does this mean? <pic eager src="images/interpret-course-cd/extract-inheritance.png"></pic>
   1. Of the above two, why the lines in one are dashed?
-  1. What does this mean? <pic src="images/interpret-course-cd/extract-dependence.png"></pic>
+  1. What does this mean? <pic eager src="images/interpret-course-cd/extract-dependence.png"></pic>
   1. What's the difference (w.r. t. what it means) between the above and a normal association?
-  1. What does this mean? <pic src="images/interpret-course-cd/extract-composition.png"></pic>
+  1. What does this mean? <pic eager src="images/interpret-course-cd/extract-composition.png"></pic>
   1. What's the difference if the diamond is empty?
   1. Can a `PR` object exist without any `Commit` objects attached to it?
   1. Can a `Commit` object exist without a corresponding `PR` object?
-  1. A `Student` can belong to how many teams?<pic src="images/interpret-course-cd/extract-team.png"></pic>
+  1. A `Student` can belong to how many teams?<pic eager src="images/interpret-course-cd/extract-team.png"></pic>
   1. A `Team` can have how many `Student` objects?
 </div>
 <!-- ------------------------------------------------------------------------------------------------------ -->